King dollar's reign faces challenges in 2019

 On the economic front, jobs and housing data suggest a decade-long U.S. recovery is losing traction and a flattening bond yield curve is flashing the classic recession warning.

-While the Fed raised interest rates in December and signaled it would stay the course on policy tightening, money markets reckon otherwise.
+While the Fed raised interest rates in December and signalled it would stay the course on policy tightening, money markets reckon otherwise.

 (Graphics on 'US yield spread and recession' - tmsnrt.rs/2RuCkDH)